chefcramer/stocks-analysis/VBA_challenge READ ME.md

     tickers(11) = "VSLR"
 ```

-	The next step was to tell the progarm to examine all of the rows in the data sheet, `RowCount = Cells(Rows.Count, "A").End(xlUp).Row` .
-To set the initial value of the ticker to 0 `tickerindex = 0` .
+The next step was to tell the progarm to examine all of the rows in the data sheet
+`RowCount = Cells(Rows.Count, "A").End(xlUp).Row`

+To set the initial value of the ticker to 0
+`tickerindex = 0`

 Then to set the values of the Volumes, Starting Prices and Ending Prices to 0, and then to do it for each ticker (a "for" statement)

 ```
 For i = 0 To 11